MatchPoint

 1. Sizing-Up Players

-In my emphasis on player-to-player connections, I included only useful information such as skill level, in-app score, and wins/losses.
+Including useful information such as skill level, score, and wins/losses.

 Player Tags

-In account creation, users can choose tags for other players to gauge their style, such as 'Serious Player' or 'Looking to Rally'.
+Users can choose profile tags such as 'Serious Player' or 'Looking to Rally'.

 2. Engagement & Competition